 Our readings from Acts during this season of Eastertide have given us a glimpse of the early church.
 We have seen a healing miracle provide a way for disciples of Jesus to tell others about their personal experience of Christ’s resurrection.
-The Holy Spirit has been on the move.
 Thousands have come to believe in Jesus.
+Last week, we saw the Holy Spirit nudge Philip to follow a chariot on its way to Gaza.
+That encounter changed Philip as much as the man in the chariot.
+The Holy Spirit is on the move.

 In between last week’s story and this week’s reading are the conversion of Saul on his way to Damascus, and the raising of Tabitha from death in Joppa (ch 9).
 It’s been a busy week for the early church.